Hiring Employees in India vs Contractors: 2023 Small Business Guide

 What to Know About Gig Workers in India

 Because gig work has become so popular recently, let’s dive in a little further.
 “Gig workers” are actually a new worker designation under The Code on Social Security, 2020.
-These workers are generally more short-term than normal independent contractors, though you could still use gig workers for projects you need completed.
+These workers are generally more short-term than normal independent contractors, though you could still use gig workers for projects you need to complete.

 Misclassifying Independent Contractors in India